Shrajal-sahu-18/python-assianment/README.md

-# python-assianment
-python fundamental .
+python fundamental

-# teacher
-shradha khapra

-# student
-prime AIML 1.0
+starting my journey to become an AIML engineer from basic to advance .